DataDog/integrations-core/mysql/README.md

 ## Setup
 ### Installation

-The MySQL check is included in the Datadog Agent package, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your MySQL servers.
+The MySQL check is included in the Datadog Agent package.
+To start gathering your MySQL metrics and logs, [install the Agent](https://app.datadoghq.com/account/settings#agent) on your MySQL servers.
 If you need the newest version of the check, install the `dd-check-mysql` package.

 ### Configuration